Brav68e/Katarenga/documentations/technical_doc.md

 - Quitting the game

 ### 7.4 Victory/Defeat Screens
-At the end of a game, a screen displays the result (win, loss, draw) with a summary of scores and buttons to replay or return to the main menu.
+At the end of a game, a screen displays the result (player `x` won the game) with a summary of scores and buttons to replay or return to the main menu.
 This small pop-up is handle via a method in `Games_UI`

 ### 7.5 Settings